 Our instructors hold classes virtually, in a small-sized (10-16 students) videoconferencing

 Homework and exams

 There are about 1 to 3 hours of homework each week.
-There is one timed final exam in Week 18.
+There is one timed final exam at the end of the course.

 Drop and refund policies

 Visit our tuition page to learn more about our drop

 Each course runs for 18 weeks with one 120-minute lesson per week.